sameersaeed/chip8-emulator/README.md

 <br>

-if you want to use your own .ch8 ROM file(s), you can add them to the roms/ folder of this repository and then update shell.html to add the path(s), i.e.:
+if you want to use your own .ch8 ROM file(s), you can add them to the `roms` folder of this repository and then update `shell.html` to add the path(s), i.e.:
 ```console
   ...
   <option value='{"filename": "chip8-test-suite.ch8"}'>chip8-test-suite</option>